HavocsCall/foundryvtt-pf2e-merchant-maker/README.md

 - Module Item Piles Setup - If enabled and you have the module [Item Piles: PF2E](https://github.com/mechamaya/itempiles-pf2e), this will set up the merchant with my preferred base settings.
 This includes marking them as a Merchant, setting the quantity to infinite, setting the range to infinite, and setting the level column.

+- Module PF2E Toolbelt Setup - If enabled and you have the module [PF2E Toolbelt](https://github.com/reonZ/pf2e-toolbelt), this will set up the merchant with my preferred base settings.
+This includes making the infinite stock.

 ## FAQ

 - All criteria values are pulled from the PF2E Equipment compendium.
 This means that all values are literal.
 One example is throwing weapons; in the system, they do not have a range, so they are considered melee weapons that have the thrown trait.